-- MCG Programs - The MCG Academy team, as a follow up to the Get Golf Ready Program, continued with Keep Golf Going.
-We developed a new short game and long game program and will be implementing it in the next season.
-More than 350 players implementing it in the next season.
-More than 350 players participated in the program and many became loyal MCG customers and new golfers.
+MCG Programs

-- Member for a Day -This program included an "all inclusive" price, which consists of continental breakfast, green fee, cart fee, lunch, driving range and replay rounds Monday - Friday.
-The program was successfully offered at Little Bennett, Laytonsville, Poolesville, and Rattlewood. - MCG has a number of Membership Programs that allow players to experience discounts on golf, food and beverage and pro shop merchandise.
-In 2016 these programs had registered over 3,300 players.
+- The MCG Academy team continued its successful Get Golf Ready and Keep Golf Going programs.
+We developed and implemented a new short game and long game program.
+More than 350 players participated in the program and many became loyal MCG customers and new golfers. - Member for a Day -This program included an "all inclusive" price, which consists of continental breakfast, green fee, cart fee, lunch, driving range and replay rounds Monday - Friday.
+The program was successfully offered at Little Bennett, Laytonsville, Poolesville and Rattlewood. - MCG has a number of Membership Programs that allow players to experience discounts on golf, food and beverage and pro shop merchandise.
+In 2017, these programs had registered over 3,300 players.